Lakemba

 Lakemba features high concentrations of group households, with a higher-than-average median household size

-Family households account for 71.5% of all households, consisting of 44.5% couples with children, 14.6% couples without children, and 10.4% single parent families.
-Non-family households make up the remaining 28.5%, with lone person households at 19.5% and group households comprising 8.9% of the total.
-The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.7.
+Family households constitute 71.5% of all households, consisting of 44.5% couples with children, 14.6% couples without children, and 10.4% single parent families.
+Non-family households account for 28.5%, with lone person households at 19.5% and group households comprising 8.9%.
+The median household size is 3.1 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households